 Located at Seattle Center in an absolutely stunning building designed by renowned architect Frank O. Gehry, MoPOP is dedicated to the ideas and risk-taking that fuel contemporary popular culture.
 With its roots in rock ‘n’ roll, MoPOP serves as a gateway museum, reaching young and old through its collections, exhibitions, and educational programs, using interactive technologies to engage visitors.
 Here you can discover the influential history of Nirvana, explore science fiction, fantasy or horror films, delve into Jimi Hendrix’s Seattle roots, and even pick up the instruments of your choice in their state-of-the-art interactive Sound Lab and discover your own Seattle sound.
 Count me off!
 1, 2, 3, 4!

-A trip to the Seattle Children’s Museum guarantees an interactive experience, allowing little hands and growing minds to explore, play and learn.
-With 22,000 square feet of exhibits, children 10 months to 10 years old and their families can learn and explore together.
-The museum has more than 22,000 feet of space with a variety of exhibits for kids and their families to enjoy.
-You can shop in the Metropolitan Market grocery store or travel to Japan to make sushi!
-Stop by our Imagination Studio to create a clay sculpture and get your exercise climbing our mountain.
-Every day we have a variety of programs that add to the fun. check our website calendar for more info!
+A trip to Seattle Children’s Museum guarantees an interactive experience, allowing little hands and growing minds to explore, play, and learn.
+With 18,000 square feet of arts, culture, and STEM-based exhibits, children 6 months –10 years old can learn and explore together with their families.
+You can shop in our Metropolitan Market grocery store, build from blueprints in our Dunn Lumber space, or explore weights and measures in our Post Office.
+Perform onstage in our Theater, then travel to Japan to make sushi!
+Stop by our Imagination Studio to create a clay sculpture and get your exercise climbing our Mountain.
+Every month we focus on a new theme, and daily educational programs add to the fun.
+Check our online calendar for more info!